-MAN 420 Organizational Behavior and Change 7 Thunder Online Course 7 3 hours
+MAN 420 Organizational Behavior and Change

 This course is a study of individual and group behavior in organizations through detailed coverage of the functions of management, individual differences/diversity, leadership, motivation, decision making, organizational design, and organizational change and development.
 Emphasis is placed on how an understanding of organizational behavior leads to effective management practice.